 The most important thing you need to remember about working with script structure is that it is here to guide you.
 Don’t be too obsessed about it.
 On the other hand, if you are working on the script and something doesn’t work for you, checking the script structure will be a good start.
 The thing is: you can play with the format however you’ll like, but eventually, most films, even the one that looks originals and unique, are pretty much following the 3 acts rule.

-A good story is generally divided into three major parts: The opening, The middle, and the end.
-Also known as act 1, act 2, and act 3.
-The critical thing to remember is that all acts should arise from the protagonist’s desire.
+Another critical thing to remember is that all acts should arise from the protagonist’s desire.
 The one thing he wants should be your guide through these acts.
-I suggest writing down on a piece of paper the protagonist’s goal and looking at it while going through the acts.
-You can read about working with the protagonist’s desires in my Developing Characters post.
-You should remember that the structure is not only for the plot but also for the internal journey that the hero is going through.
+I suggest writing down the protagonist’s goal on a piece of paper and looking at it while going through the acts.
+In my Developing Characters post, you can read about working with the protagonist’s desires.
+It would help if you remembered that the structure is for the plot and the internal journey that the hero is going through.

-Use the opening is to introduce the theme of the story or the general question of the theme.
+Use the opening act to introduce the theme of the story or the general question of the theme.
 This theme will drive the rest of the story

-The opening will end with a turning point (also known as the catalyst).
+As mentioned before, the first act will end with a significant event called ‘a turning point’ (also known as the catalyst).
 We will have a few of these turning points throughout the script, and this is the first one.
-This turning point is something that happens to the hero and changes his life completely.
-It will bring our central character conflict and an opportunity to solve it.
+This turning point will bring our central character conflict and an opportunity to solve it.
+The main character will have to solve the conflict as it changed their lives completely.
 The turning point should also introduce us to the theme of the movie.
 In the movie Back To The Future, the turning point is when doc brown shows Marty his new experiment and the Libyan terrorists are trying to kill him.
 Marty is forced to run away in the Delorean and accidentally fly into the past.

 Another goal of an exposition of a story, especially in the opening sequence, is to set the mood and tell us what kind of movie it will be.
 One way of doing that is through emotions.
 If it’s a comedy, start telling jokes.
 If it’s a horror film, start creating a scary atmosphere.